sahays/sahays.github.io/_posts/2021-11-30-essential-steps-in-query-language-compilation.md

 ![Compiler steps](/assets/images/compiler-steps.png)

 For PartiQL, a query language that abstracts over the specifics of physical data storage and execution layers, the compilation process focuses on transforming a high-level query into a form that's ready for evaluation, rather than execution on a specific database system.
-The steps involved in compiling a PartiQL query, with their inputs, outputs, and dependencies, would be adjusted accordingly:
+The steps involved in compiling a PartiQL query, with their inputs, outputs, and dependencies as shown the above diagram are:

 1. Lexical Analysis
    - Inputs: Query text.